Creation & Enterprise

 -

-AI Agent Planning Guide: From Pitfalls to Replicable Framework
+AI Agent Planning Guide: From the Pitfalls I've Hit to a Reproducible Framework

-Before implementing AI Agents, you must clearly define positioning and boundaries, or they easily devolve into uncontrollable black boxes.
-From OneUp auto-posting to debate engines to our AI platform monitoring, every pitfall I've encountered points to the same thing: modularity, traceability, and starting small.
-This article presents five implementation principles I've distilled from real-world experience.
+Before deploying an AI Agent, you must define its positioning and boundaries clearly, or it will easily devolve into a runaway black box.
+From OneUp's auto-posting to debate engines to our AI platform's monitoring, every pitfall I've hit points to the same thing: modularity, traceability, and starting small.
+This is the set of five practical principles I've distilled from real-world experience.

 -